ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 use state sync to drastically cut down bootstrapping time on the C-Chain.
 Instead of executing each block, state sync uses cryptographic techniques to download and verify just the state associated with the current frontier.
-State synced nodes cannot serve every C-chain block ever historically accepted, but they can safely retrieve the full C-chain state needed to validate in a much smaller time.
+State synced nodes can't serve every C-chain block ever historically accepted, but they can safely retrieve the full C-chain state needed to validate in a much shorter time.

 State sync is currently only available for the C-chain.
 The P-chain and X-chain currently bootstrap by downloading all blocks.
 Note that irrespective of the